 The new CPU is a bit faster, but because of its smaller size (45nm versus 22nm) it uses less energy.
 My old “Penryn”-class Intel 2.5 GHz dual-core CPU required 35 watts while the newer uses 15.
 The Yoga is hyper-threaded and runs at 900 MHz to 2.6 GHz, depending on load.
-Note that Windows thought it was a 2.3 GHz processor so there is a question as to whether these computers have been given an unintentional lobotomy by a bug in Microsoft’s code.
 The machine feels a lot faster mostly because of the SSD.
+(Note that Windows thought it was a 2.3 GHz processor so there is a question as to whether these computers have been given an unintentional lobotomy by a bug in Microsoft’s code.)

 The Intel 4400 graphics card is much better than the GMA 965 I had in my old laptop.
-2-D performance is plenty fast, even with the 4x more than 1600×900 pixels to move.
+2-D performance is plenty fast, even with the many pixels to move.
 It will run free little games like SuperTuxKart with 60 fps, but Second Life was unplayable at 2 fps.

 I was paranoid about reliability, but it depends on factors such as the size of the silicon, the size of the drive, how many bits per cell, usage patterns, etc. My 22nm MLC drive should get 3,000 write cycles.

 The typical use is when I’m working on a 1MB document.
 I’ve adjusted LibreOffice’s autosave to be every 30 minutes, which should be fine because it never crashes for me.
 With wear-leveling across a 256 Gig SSD and 3000 write cycles, I could write that file 768 million times.
 Given that I might write 20 revisions per day the drive should last 105,000 years.

 The next biggest write-heavy app for me is Firefox which out of the box was poorly optimized for SSD drives.
 It usually wrote about 4 megabytes per click, and on one page wrote 70 MB!
 The following are the fixes I applied: